maheshk2002/Social_Media_Performance_Analytics_Excel/README.md

 ---

 ## 📊 Dashboard In Action
-*Below is a demonstration of the interactive Slicers allowing stakeholders to drill down by Platform and Content Type.*
+*Below is a demonstration of the interactive Slicers allowing stakeholders to drill down.*

 ![Dashboard Demo](dashboard_demo.gif)